WillyPain/susine-infra/readme.md

 #### Kube'n from home
 - Yoink the cluster config from k3s server `sudo cat /etc/rancher/k3s/k3s.yaml`
 - Copy it to on dev machine `~\.kube\k3s.yaml`
+- Change the server url from 127.0.0.1 to whatever the remote machine ip is
 - Add new config file to env variable (dev machine) `KUBECONFIG = ~\.kube\config;~\.kube\k3s.yaml`

 #### Setup local dev image registry